LTLA/gesel-manuscript/paper.md

 ```

 Our first task is to map these user-supplied gene identifiers to `gesel`'s internal identifiers.
-In this case, we are interested in human gene sets, hence the taxonomy ID in the `searchGenes()` call.
+In this case, we are interested in human gene sets, hence the taxonomy identifier in the `searchGenes()` call.

 ```js
 let input_mapped = await gesel.searchGenes("9606", user_supplied);